 Selection of positions, such as department head, pro-ed facilitator, site-based coach and any other position for which a stipend is paid, shall be based upon criteria and a time frame established at the school level between the principal and the faculty, department or team affected.
 The criteria will be posted and communicated so all qualified, site-based personnel may apply.
-Utilizing the input of the faculty, department or team affected, the principal and teachers will have the opportunity to select the candidate best suited to serve between the administration and faculty.
+Utilizing the input of the faculty, department, or team affected, the principal will select the candidate best suited to serve between the administration and faculty.